Frequently Asked Questions

 Is agent-native the same as AI-first or AI-native?

 No. AI-first usually describes companies whose product is built on AI.
 Agent-native describes companies whose go-to-market is built for AI buyers.
 A company can be one without the other.
-The agent-native pattern applies to any B2B company being evaluated by buyer agents, regardless of whether the product itself is AI.
+The agent-native pattern applies to any B2B company being evaluated by buyer agents, regardless of whether the product itself uses AI.

 Related terms